Association rule learning: Statistically sound associations

 One limitation of the standard approach to discovering associations is that by searching massive numbers of possible associations to look for collections of items that appear to be associated, there is a large risk of finding many spurious associations.
 These are collections of items that co-occur with unexpected frequency in the data, but only do so by chance.
 For example, suppose we are considering a collection of 10,000 items and looking for rules containing two items in the left-hand-side and 1 item in the right-hand-side.
 There are approximately 1,000,000,000,000 such rules.
 If we apply a statistical test for independence with a significance level of 0.05 it means there is only a 5% chance of accepting a rule if there is no association.
 If we assume there are no associations, we should nonetheless expect to find 50,000,000,000 rules.
 Statistically sound association discovery controls this risk, in most cases reducing the risk of finding any spurious associations to a user-specified significance level.

 Algorithms

 Many algorithms for generating association rules have been proposed.

-Some well-known algorithms are Apriori, Eclat and FP-Growth, but they only do half the job, since they are algorithms for mining frequent itemsets.
+Some well-known algorithms are Apriori, Eclat algorithm and FP-Growth, but they only do half the job, since they are algorithms for mining frequent itemsets.
 Another step needs to be done after to generate rules from frequent itemsets found in a database.